slowernews/wisdom-tldr/README.md

 > *'The very desire to find shortcuts makes you eminently unsuited for any kind of mastery.'*

+> *'An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.' -- Werner Heisenberg*

 CHALLENGE: There's always room for improvement: be humble.

 > *'I am not young enough to know everything.' -- Oscar Wilde*